 2015: Denver: "Rural and agricultural development".
 Josef Korbel School for International Studies.
 Denver University.

 2014: Denver.
-“Mapping Climate change related risks: participatory mapping as a strategy for stakeholder engagement”, Joseph Korbel School for International Studies: 14.
+“Mapping Climate change related risks: participatory mapping as a strategy for stakeholder engagement”, Joseph Korbel School of International Studies: 14.
 May 2014.

 2014: Denver.
-“Destructive use of marine resources: examples from Indonesia”, Joseph Korbel School for International Studies: 26.
+“Destructive use of marine resources: examples from Indonesia”, Joseph Korbel School of International Studies: 26.
 February 2014.

 2014: Salzburg.
 “Climate change and local population: Analysis and use of local knowledge to improve natural hazard management”, Final Conference: Alpine hazards in times of climate change (ANIK), 13.
 March 2014.

 2013: Zürich.
-“Visualization and mapping of local environmental knowledge about alpine risks”, Swiss Federal Institute for Forest, Snow and Landscape Research (WSL): Workshopon Alpineh hazards in times of climate change (ANIK), 25.September 2013.
+“Visualization and mapping of local environmental knowledge about alpine risks”, Swiss Federal Institute for Forest, Snow and Landscape Research (WSL): Workshopon Alpine hazards in times of climate change (ANIK), 25.September 2013.

 2012: Hamburg.
 “Die Visualisierung und Kartierung von Lokalem Umweltwissen: Fallbeispiele aus der Schweiz und Indonesien”, Institute of Social and Cultural Anthropology, 17.
 November 2012.

 2012: Bonn.
 KatNET- Catastrophe network: Topic of the meeting: “Resilience and vulnerability.
 What usage of these concepts for the disaster management?”, 14. – 16.
 November 2012.

 2012: Immenstadt.
 “Patters of interpretation and local strategies of action”, Workshop on Alpine hazards in times of climate change (ANIK).19. – 21.
 September 2012.